Don't miss out – February 22nd Open Day

 Course overview

-Why choose Fine Art BA at Middlesex?
+Why study Fine Art BA at Middlesex?

 3 great reasons to pick this course